funbiscuit/embedded-cli/examples/stm32h7-example/README.md

 **Step 4.**<br>
 Include the following `.c/.h` file combos into their corresponding source/header directories:
-* `embedded_cli.c/.h` (the actual CLI implementation from this repository), I have added in the most recent version at the time of creation, but make sure to symlink this as a lib, or grab the most up-to-date version manually.<br>
+* `embedded_cli.c/.h` (can be found in the root of this repository, in the folder `lib`)<br>
-* `cli_setup.c/.h` (a source/header combo to seperate the setup settings from your application)
+* `cli_setup.c/.h` (a source/header combo to seperate the setup settings from your application, found in this stm32h7-example folder)
-* `cli_binding.c/.h` (a source/header combo to seperate the command binding from your application)
+* `cli_binding.c/.h` (a source/header combo to seperate the command binding from your application, found in this stm32h7-example folder)

 **Step 5.**<br>
-Change the CLI settings to your liking in the `cli_setup.h` file (USART peripheral, buffer sizes etc.).
+Change the CLI settings to your liking in the `cli_setup.h` file (USART peripheral as enabled in your .ioc settings, buffer sizes etc.).

 **Step 6.**<br>
 In you main application (`main.c` for this example), include `cli_setup.h`.